sanskar9999/Storybot/README.md

 - the ability to choose different options after a scenario has been laid down
 - the ability to add emojis for different options
 - the ability to make this choice by reacting with emojis on the message

-Sources:
-- [How to Make a Discord Bot in Python – Real Python]
-- [Python Discord Bot Tutorial – Code a Discord Bot And Host it for Free]
-- [Ztuu/Discord-Python-Bot-Tutorial - GitHub]